martinpelli/jsonschema_form/README.md

     - **format**: Allows to define specific format for some scenarios.
 If format is data-url a file upload form is built.
 If format is email, the TextFormField is adapted to an email input.
     - **minLength**: When the type is string this will be used as the minimum length user can enter in a TextFormField.
     - **maxLength**: When the type is string this will be used as the maximum length user can enter in a TextFormField.
+    - **readOnly**: If it is true then this field can't be modified.
+This is an alternative to readonly from uiSchema.

 - **UiSchema** is a model class that tells the form how it should looks like.
 The currently *json* supported properties for now are:
     - **ui:widget**: Defines the type of widget to be used for the given key.